-PRINCIPLE 6: Members shall comply with the ethical standards of the Academy with regard to public statements or publication.
-Rule 6a: Individuals shall not misrepresent their educational degrees, training, credentials, or competence.
+PRINCIPLE 6: Members shall comply with the ethical standards of the Academy with regard to public statements or publication, including in print, online and social media.

+Rule 6a: Individuals shall not misrepresent their own educational degrees, training, credentials, or competence or those of support personnel.
 Only degrees earned from regionally accredited institutions in which training was obtained in audiology, or a directly related discipline, may be used in public statements concerning professional services.

-Rule 6b: Individuals' public statements about professional services, products or research results shall not contain representations or claims that are false, misleading, or deceptive.
+Rule 6b: Individuals' public statements about professional services, products (prescriptive or over-the-counter) or research results shall not contain representations or claims that are false, misleading, or deceptive.